SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 <p align="center"><strong>Fig 2-14 Cable Tie Outgassing Data (National Aeronautics and Space Administration, n.d.-c)</strong></p>

 The Pan-ty Cable Tie Halar Maroon was selected for its low outgassing properties, as compared to other cable-ties.
 Its TML and CVCM values were 0.21% and 0.01%, within the acceptable range for space applications (National Aeronautics and Space Administration, n.d.-c).

+It can also withstand the temperature range of -60°C to 125°C, thus avoiding any damage during the thermal cycling test (Panduit, n.d.).

 <b> Design Implementation </b>